netdata/netdata/packaging/docker/README.md

 Running netdata in a container for monitoring the whole host, can limit its capabilities.
 Some data is not accessible or not as detailed as when running netdata on the host.

+## Package scrambling in runtime (x86_64 only)

+By default on x86_64 architecture our docker images use Polymorphic Polyverse Linux package scrambling.
+For increased security you can enable rescrambling of packages during runtime.
+To do this set environment variable `RESCRAMBLE=true` while starting netdata docker container.

+For more information go to [Polyverse site](https://polyverse.io/how-it-works/)

 ## Run netdata with docker command

 Quickly start netdata with the docker command line.